 Steps Activity Outcome November- Who: MSDE staff with consultants and Identification of Index Core December stakeholders via multiple engagements values used to organize Framework viable Index components.
+Structure What: Identify core values and the most Development viable component measures for inclusion in the Index;

-Structure What: Identify core values and the most Development viable component measures for inclusion in the Index; December- Who: MSDE staff and consultants Draft framework developed January Wiles to a surface to surfice in a surface in the s to include most viable Framework What: conduct preliminary statistical components.
-Research studies of all possible component measures to identify most technically feasible component design for Maryland.
+December- Who: MSDE staff and consultants Draft framework developed January to include most viable Framework What: conduct preliminary statistical components.
+Research studies of all possible component measures • to identify most technically feasible component design for Maryland.
 February 8 Who: Stakeholder standard setting group, Preliminary Preliminary assisted by key MSDE staff and recommendations on the Determination of consultants. weighting of components for Index Weights the Index.
-What: Study the Draft Index framework and the outcome of MSDE studies of component viability and determine alignment with core values.
+U What: Study the Draft Index framework and the outcome of MSDE studies of component viability and determine alignment with core values.
 February 10 Who: State Superintendent of Schools and Recommendation of Index State appropriate MSDE staff framework and component Superintendent weights for State Board of Review What: Review the preliminary Education recommendations of the Stakeholder standard setting group February 13 Who: State Board of Education The determination of the State Board Index component weights Action What: Considers the recommendations of for submission to USDE the State Superintendent of Schools on the February 28 in the ESEA School Progress Index framework for waiver application. action.
-February 28 Who: USDE staff and experts Approval/recommendations USDE Review 1 or both for Maryland on the What: Review of the complete Maryland implementation of the ESEA ESEA waiver application waiver plan.
+February 28 Who: USDE staff and experts Approval/recommendations USDE Review or both for Maryland on the What: Review of the complete Maryland implementation of the ESEA ESEA waiver application waiver plan.
 March-May Who: MSDE staff and consultants Studies based on the design Further Technical to identify possible Studies What: Conduct statistical studies of the adjustments necessary to draft framework and fine-tune the assure the Index functions as implementation steps necessary. intended.
-April-May Who: MSDE staff and consultants Determination of schools in Second Standard each of 5 strands as Setting Process What: Review data on the Index to described in process.
-Setting 1 10ccss determine cuts of schools. described in process. determine cuts of schools.
+April-May Who: MSDE staff and consultants Determination of schools in Second Standard each of 5 strands as Setting Process What: Review data on the Index to described in process. determine cuts of schools.